Pavithra-Sadheeshkumar/N8N-Automation/Customer Support AI Automation/README.md

 The Agent uses the **Gmail Tool** to reply directly to the original thread.
 Finally, the entire interaction—including the AI's response and the HubSpot ticket number—is logged into a **Google Sheets** CRM log for auditing.

 ---
+## 📈 Business Impact

+- **Reduces manual support workload by ~60–80%** by automating ticket triaging, classification, and responses
+- **Improves response time** by instantly handling incoming emails and prioritizing urgent issues
+- **Enhances customer satisfaction** through faster and more consistent responses
+- **Ensures accurate support responses** using Retrieval-Augmented Generation (RAG) with company knowledge base
+- **Streamlines CRM operations** by auto-creating and updating tickets in HubSpot

+ ---
 ## ⚠️ Error Handling

 - Implemented safe JSON parsing to prevent workflow failures